Create a Complex Reactor Script

 ---|---|---|

-Before continuing, make sure to create each of these custom action types, either through the Dashboard or the API, in your own account.
+Before continuing, be sure to create each of these custom action types, either through the Dashboard or the API, in your own account.

 Beginning the Script

 Create a project and application in the EVRYTHNG Dashboard or via the API, and scope the above action types to that project, if you haven’t already.
-The Reactor script for this example use-case will reside within this application.
+The Reactor script for this example use-case resides within this application.

-To begin with, the script will contain only the Reactor event handler itself, which can be initially used to log any actions created:
+To begin, the script contains only the Reactor event handler, which can be initially used to log any actions created:

 const onActionCreated = async (event) => {